Ten Ways To Keep Your Marriage Healthy And Happy

 - Talk with a loving, caring, tender tone in your voice, not an angry, harsh, bitter tone.

 The above thoughts come from a small booklet entitled, Making the Most of Your Honeymoon Year by Bobb and Cheryl Biehl.
 Unfortunately this book is no longer in print.
 But it may still be available through Amazon.com or by contacting Bobb at the email address below.
 Bobb and Cheryl Biehl have been married since 1964.
-Bobb is the founder and president of Masterplanning Group International Masterplanninggroup.com, was a member of the Focus on the Family board of directors, and is a business consultant.
+Bobb was a member of the Focus on the Family board of directors, and is a business consultant, and can be reached at bobbbiehl.com.
 Cheryl is an author/speaker and a charter member of Trinity Forum.

 — ALSO —